Steve-Tech/Blog/_posts/2023-01-03-linux-ipv6-modem-route-fix.md

 #### Finished

-You might need to restart your connection (`systemctl restart NetworkManager`), but once `ip -6 r` only shows 1 route, make sure none of the symptoms are still showing; eg. Run [ipv6-test.com](http://ipv6-test.com) a few times until you're comfortable that it's fixed.
+You might need to restart your connection (`systemctl restart NetworkManager`), but once `ip -6 r` only shows 1 route, make sure none of the symptoms are still showing; e.g. Run [ipv6-test.com](http://ipv6-test.com) a few times until you're comfortable that it's fixed.

 For reference this is the working routes for the example: